lynnlangit/gcp-for-bioinformatics/1_Files_and_Data/1_Use_GCS_File_Storage.md

-# Use GCS File Storage
+# Use Google Cloud File Storage